The origin of cold gas in the Circumgalactic Medium: Results

 An interpretation for this transition, occurring between $z = 1.5$ and $z=2$, can be found considering the accretion history of the halo.
-In Fig. \ref{origin_tracker} we show the total hot (red shaded area) and cold (blue shaded area) inflowing gas, and the total outflowing gas (orange dashed line), in solar masses in the left panel and as percentage over the total inflowing + outflowing gas on the right panel.
-At $z\simeq 2.2$, when the halo mass is around $3\times 10^{11}\,\msun$, we have the transition between accretion via "cold mode" and "hot mode", as discussed extensively in \citet{kerevs2005galaxies}.
-Hence, when the galaxy is in the cold mode accretion phase, part of this accreted gas sits in the CGM explaining the gas classified as "cold inflow".
-On the other hand, at lower $z$ most accreted gas is in the hot phase, so the main channel for cold gas in the CGM becomes gas cooling in-situ ("cooling CGM", either "inflowing", "outflowing" or "static" depending on its radial velocity at the moment of the cooling).
+In Fig. \ref{origin_tracker} we show the total hot (red shaded area) and cold (blue shaded area) inflowing gas, and the total outflowing gas (orange dashed line), in solar masses in the left panel and as percentage over the total inflowing plus outflowing gas in the right panel.
+At $z\simeq 2.2$, when the halo mass is around $3\times 10^{11}\,\msun$, we have the transition between accretion via cold mode and hot mode, as discussed extensively in \citet{kerevs2005galaxies}.
+Hence, when the galaxy is in the cold mode accretion phase, part of this accreted gas is in the CGM, and explains the gas classified as ``cold inflow''.
+On the other hand, at lower $z$ most accreted gas is in the hot phase, so the main channel for cold gas in the CGM becomes gas cooling in situ (``cooling CGM'', either ``inflowing'', ``outflowing'', or ``static'' depending on its radial velocity at the moment of the cooling).
 In addition, the peak of outflow activity is reached between $z=1$ and $z=1.5$, implying that there will be a large contribution of recycled gas to the CGM.
-Indeed, at this redshift, we have an increase of "cooling CGM, outflowing" and gas coming cold from the disk (i.e. cold gas entrained in outflows).
-To be more quantitative, the majority of cold gas in the CGM at lower redshift ($z<2$) cooled down in the CGM itself (60-80\%), with a non-negligible fraction coming from the disk (10-30\%).
-Finally, we point out that the transition between cold mode and hot mode also reflects in a change in dynamical properties of cold CGM: by computing the angular momentum of cold CGM gas, we find a clear correlation with the angular momentum of the accreting gas, while the correlation is lost at lower redshift, since gas from accretion is contributing in lower amount to the cold CGM.
+At this redshift, we have an increase in ``cooling CGM, outflowing'' and gas coming cold from the disk (i.e., cold gas entrained in outflows).
+To be more quantitative, the majority of cold gas in the CGM at lower redshift ($z<2$) cooled down in the CGM itself (60-80\%), with a nonnegligible fraction coming from the disk (10-30\%).